NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-is-now-available.md

 Compared to 3.2.1, these the changes:

 -  use `ILogReceiverTwoWayClient` instead of `ILogReceiverClient`. `ILogReceiverClient` is still in the code, but marked a obsolete.
+- If your code is depended of `ClientBase` then change it to `WcfLogReceiverClientBase`

 ####Changes from 4.0.0

+- The return type is `WcfLogReceiverClient` agian.

 ##Event properties - culture and format options
 The event properties are `object` values.
 When writing them with  `${event-properties}`  to the logs, the values are converted to `strings`.
 It's now possible to control the culture and format.